samridhi78B/Eventrix/README.md

 # ✔Eventrix
 # 📖 ABOUT THE PROJECT
 Eventrix is a web-based application designed to simplify the planning, booking, and management of events.
-Built using HTML, CSS and JavaScript this platform allows organizers to create and manage events while providing users with an intuitive interface to browse, register, and stay updated.
+Built using React this platform allows organizers to create and manage events while providing users with an intuitive interface to browse, register, and stay updated.

 # 🚀 FEATURES
 Create & Manage Events – Organizers can easily create and update event details.